NoStory-py/NGO-Volunteer-Platform/README.md

 - 🔍 Search & filter opportunities by cause or location
 - 🕓 Track Task completion
 - 📨 Generate automatic portfolios based on your contributions
+-
+**Note:**
+This web app was primarily designed for desktop screens and does not currently feature a responsive UI for mobile or tablet devices.

 ## 🛠️ Tech Stack